nikitus20/blog/content/authors/admin/_index.md

 ---

 ## Hello everyone!

-I am Nikita, a PHD student at MIT.
-I am lucky to be working with professor Yury Polyanskiy.
-My current research is mainly focused on understanding theoretical properties of transformers through the lense of dynamical systems.
+I'm Nikita, a PhD student at MIT, fortunate to work under the guidance of [Professor Yury Polyanskiy](https://people.lids.mit.edu/yp/homepage/).
+My passion for science drives my research, which primarily focuses on theoretical aspects of AI.
+I'm particularly interested in uncovering the fundamental properties that enhance AI interpretability, stability, and efficiency.

+As an IMO medalist, I'm thrilled by recent breakthroughs in AI reasoning, such as those from [DeepMind](https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/) and [OpenAI](https://openai.com/index/introducing-openai-o1-preview/).
+My current work delves into the theoretical properties of transformers, viewed through the lens of dynamical systems.
+For more details, feel free to explore my research page.